chloevoyer/multi-language-al-folio/_projects/en-us/playlist-artwork.md

 ## My Playlist Cover Gallery

-Here are some of my favorite creations:
 {% include image-slider.liquid path="assets/img/life/spotify-playlist-artwork" extension=".png" %}

-Below, I’ve grouped my playlist covers into categories to make it easier to navigate through the different vibes, occasions, and inspirations.
+Below, I’ve grouped some of my favorite creations into categories to make it easier to navigate through the different vibes, occasions, and inspirations.

 ## Moods and Emotions